Venus and Regulus conjunction on July 21

-Category: Space Hits: 0Venus will pass 1.2 degrees north of Regulus on July 21, at around 19 UTC.
+Category: Space Hits: 9Venus will pass 1.2 degrees north of Regulus on July 21, at around 19 UTC.
 But you can watch this bright star and blazing planet in the western evening twilight for the rest of this month.
 And Mars?
 It’ll be tough, but maybe possible.
 See the chart below.

 Watch around July 20, 21 and 22, 2021, for the blazing planet Venus to sweep by Regulus, Leo the Lion’s brightest star.
 Regulus represents the Lion’s Heart.
 Look west at evening dusk.
 You can’t miss dazzling Venus, the 3rd-brightest celestial object after the sun and moon.
 Although Regulus ranks as a respectably-bright 1st-magnitude star, this star pales next to Venus.
 The queen planet outshines Regulus by over a hundred times.
 In fact, if your sky conditions are less than ideal, you might need binoculars to spot Regulus next to Venus.